LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration-guide.md

 1. Now that you have installed the LiveEngage app in your Salesforce org, you will want to set it up.
 2. Login to Salesforce – click on the application menu in the top right of your screen.
-3. Make sure you have the “LiveEngage” application selected.
+3. Make sure you have the LiveEngage application selected.

 ### **Verifying Clickjack setting is disabled for required Visualforce Pages**